roadrunner-server/roadrunner-docs/docs/en/plugins/config.md

+# Configuration and environment variables parser

-The `config` plugin parses the configurations of other plugins and uses flags to locate the YAML config.
+The `config` plugin parses the configurations of other plugins and uses flags to locate the YAML/JSON config.

 ## Compatibility matrix